LukeAngove/MyRPG/README.md

  - Turns should be impactful and dramatic
  - Turns should be able to be planned for ahead of time as much as possible; minimal changing numbers inside a turn.
  - Player characters should be able to work together for tactical advantage
+ - Random encounters should be simple to generate
+ - Planned encounters should be able to be crafted by the GM
+ - Card affects should be able to be understood in world
+ - Combat should be a collective excersise for players and characters
+ - Combat should be as simple as possible for the GM
+    - Minimise tracking different effects
+    - When tracking is required, tie it to something physical, and obvious

 ### Social
- - All players should be able to be engaged
+ - Players should always be able to be engaged
  - Players should not be required to always engage
- - Good roleplaying should help interactions
+ - Good roleplaying should create more interesting and enjoyable interactions
  - Players who cannot roleplay a section should still be able to engage

 ### Skill challenges